 Commissioner Victor Patrick GIBSON OAM (Binhthi / Bulcan Clans) worked as a Student Case Manager for Cape York Aboriginal Australian Academy (CYAAA) in Hope Vale for three years until his retirement.
 He is the organiser of the Young Leadership Forum, encouraging young people to become the leaders of tomorrow.
 He is an active member of the Hope Vale Men’s Group again supporting the young and encouraging the role and merits of traditional or back-to-roots cultural and community activities.
-Local Commissioner Gibson has devoted much of his working career to Hope Vale, assisting to build up his community.
+Commissioner Victor Gibson has devoted much of his working career to Hope Vale, assisting to build up his community.
 In doing so he has served as Deputy Mayor and a Councillor.

-On 26 January 2015 Hope Vale Commissioner Gibson was awarded a Medal of the Order of Australia (OAM) in recognition of his services to his community.
+On 26 January 2015 Hope Vale Commissioner Victor Gibson was awarded a Medal of the Order of Australia (OAM) in recognition of his services to his community.
 He remains a keen supporter of good governance with his particular concern of making sure there is a place for young people in leadership and governance roles.

 Commissioner Doreen HART OAM (Binhthi / Bulcan Clans) currently holds the position of Team Leader/Service Provider with Apunipima Cape York Health Council.
 In 2015 she was selected as a Cape York representative for the 2015 Emerging Leaders Program hosted by Jawun, however health issues prevented her from completing the program.
 Her former roles include Engagement Officer for Cape York Empowered Communities Backbone Organisation, Community Development Officer with Living Change in the Wunan Foundation, Chief Executive Officer for the Apunipima Cape York Health Council and Housing Officer for the Hope Vale Aboriginal Shire Council.
-She is a Justice of the Peace (Qualified), and a member of both the Thurrbill Community Justice Group and the Local Advisory Group.
+She is a Justice of the Peace (Qualified) and a member of the Thurrbill Community Justice Group.
 On 26 January 2015 Hope Vale Commissioner Hart was awarded a Medal of the Order of Australia (OAM) in recognition of her services to the community.

 Commissioner Selina BOWEN is married to Ronald Bowen from the Thuupi / Dharrba Warra Clans of Hope Vale.
-Hope Vale Commissioner Bowen has two children and one adopted son from the many children that she and her husband cared for over the years while being kinship carers.
+Commissioner Bowen has two children and one adopted son from the many children that she and her husband cared for over the years while being kinship carers.
 Both of her sons graduated from Peace Lutheran College in 2013.
 Her daughter attended at the Coen Campus of CYAAA in 2015 and is currently at the Hope Vale Campus of CYAAA.
-Local Commissioner Bowen has lived in Hope Vale for the majority of her life, only leaving to complete her secondary schooling in Brisbane where she graduated from Hendra High in Nunda.
-After leaving school her jobs have included being an Assistant Manager for the local food store and an agent for the Commonwealth Bank in Hope Vale.
-She has been working for Cape York Partnership since 2012 as a Parenting Consultant delivering the Triple P program for Cape York Partnership.
+Commissioner Bowen has lived in Hope Vale for the majority of her life, only leaving to complete her secondary schooling in Brisbane where she graduated from Hendra High in Nunda.
+After leaving school her former jobs have included being an Assistant Manager for the local food store, an agent for the Commonwealth Bank in Hope Vale and a Parenting Consultant where she delivered the Triple P program for Cape York Partnership.

 Commissioner Cheryl Florence CANNON is a strong, determined and motivated Indigenous woman from Hope Vale.
-Hope Vale Commissioner Cannon loves the precious time she spends with her family and pottering around home tending to her garden.
+Commissioner Cannon loves the precious time she spends with her family and pottering around home tending to her garden.
 She has had a career in education across Cape York, teaching and in leadership roles within a number of schools.
-After a brief retirement, Hope Vale Commissioner Cannon’s commitment to education has her currently in the role of Indigenous Teacher Coordinator with Good to Great Schools Australia, working with Teacher Aides, upskilling them and assisting them towards a teaching career.
+After a brief retirement, Hope Vale Commissioner Cannon’s commitment to education has her currently in a teaching role at the CYAAA Hope Vale campus.
 Her role also involves engaging community people to be more active within the school community, in addition to providing support for school attendance and incorporating cultural aspects within the school.